syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Sorting-and-Filtering.md

 ### Filtering

-Programmatic Auto [Filtering](https://help.syncfusion.com/file-formats/xlsio/worksheet-cells-manipulation#data-filtering "") can able to perform in Spreadsheet by using XlsIO’s **WorkbookLoaded** Event.
+Programmatic Auto Filtering can perform while importing and loading the workbook in to spreadsheet by using the spreadsheet’s `WorkbookLoaded` Event.

 {% tabs %}
 {% highlight c# %}